Community and Economic Development Division

-About the Public Administration Division- What Can KIPDA Do for You?
+About the Community and Economic Development Division- What Can KIPDA Do for You?

-KIPDA maintains a Public Administration Division that provides technical assistance to governmental members of the seven Kentucky Counties.
+KIPDA maintains a Community and Economic Development (CED) Division that provides technical assistance to governmental members of the seven Kentucky Counties.
 The Division is funded through State Joint Funding Administration Funds (JFA).
 The major goal of the JFA is to bring miscellaneous federal and state grants benefiting the region under a common administrative and planning umbrella.
-Below are the several programs and services provided by the Public Administration Division:
+Below are the several programs and services provided by the Community and Economic Development Division:

 Community Development Block Grant (CDBG)